RedefiningReality/Cobalt-Strike/README.md

 2. Service ⇒ Windows service executable
 **Note:** beaconsvc.cpp gets caught by Elastic static detection when compiled, so you might have to modify it.
 You can also run the standard EXE as a service, and it'll throw an error but still spawn the beacon.
 #### Three loader variants:
-1. Download Stager ⇒ download shellcode from file hosted on Cobalt Strike team server
+1. Download Stager ⇒ download shellcode from file hosted on Cobalt Strike team server over HTTPS
 2. Read Stager ⇒ read shellcode from disk
 3. Stageless ⇒ include shellcode directly in PE as a resource (in .rsrc section) - requires encoding the shellcode so it's not caught by Elastic
 #### Building the loader